ethereum/sourcify/services/server/README.md

 ### Server Config

-The server config is defined in `src/config/default.js`.
+The server config is defined in [`src/config/default.js`](src/config/default.js).

 To override the default config, you can create a `local.js` file and override the default config.
 The parameters are overridden one by one, so you only need to override the parameters you want to change.

 Or if you are running in a deployment you can pass the `NODE_CONFIG_ENV` name as the config file name and it will take precedence.
-For example, if you are running in a `NODE_CONFIG_ENV=staging` environment, you can create a `config/staging.js` file and it will be used instead of the default config.
+For example, if you are running in a `NODE_CONFIG_ENV=staging` environment, you can create a [`config/staging.js`](src/config/staging.js) file and it will be used instead of the default config.
 Local takes precedence over `NODE_CONFIG_ENV`.
 The file precedence is defined in [node-config package](https://github.com/node-config/node-config/wiki/Configuration-Files#multi-instance-deployments).

+Note that this requires building the project.
+The config files are copied to the `dist` folder during the build process.
+See [Docker](#docker) for running directly.

 ### Chains Config